 Nowadays the city is seriously looking into the possibilities, and has asked the citizens of Amsterdam to help think about possible solutions.

-Anyway, the city council is expected to make a decision on the issue in 2017.
-If approved, the bridges would become reality some time between 2020 and 2025, at an expected cost of 130 million Euro.
+Anyway, the city council expected to make a decision on the issue in 2017.
+Then, if approved, the bridges would become reality some time between 2020 and 2025, at an expected cost of 130 million Euro.

 In anticipation, the city has already reserved the necessary plots of land.